Table of Contents

 Table 1: wp_commentmeta

 This table stores the metadata for comments left on your WordPress site.
-For example, information like whether a comment is approved, pending, or thrown into the bin is stored in this table.
+It stores information like whether a comment is approved, pending, or discarded.

 Table 2: wp_comments

-The wp_comments contains unique information about each comment that is left on your website.
-For example, the author’s email address, IP address, time of messaging, etc. are included in this table.
+The wp_comments table contains unique information about each comment left on your website.
+For example, this table includes the author’s email address, IP address, time of messaging, etc.

 Table 3: wp_links

-This takes care of the blogrolls or a list of hyperlinks to other blogs or websites created within the previous versions of WordPress.
+This takes care of the blogrolls or a list of hyperlinks to other blogs or websites created in previous versions of WordPress.

 Table 4: wp_options

-The wp_options stores’ data are related to the Settings feature that is accessible through the main dashboard.
-Any changes you make to the site title, tagline, URL, etc. through the settings are stored in the wp_options table.
+The wp_options store data related to the Settings feature, accessible through the main dashboard.
+Any changes you make to the site title, tagline, URL, etc., through the settings are stored in the wp_options table.

 Table 5: wp_postmeta

 This table contains the Meta information about your posts, pages, and custom posts.
-Each file in this table includes a unique identification number that helps locate the posts and webpages when they are required.
+Each file in this table includes a unique identification number that helps locate the posts and web pages when required.

 Table 6: wp_posts